2025 Essential Vet Visits for Happy Dogs

 Dogs may not always show obvious signs of pain.
 Look for subtle changes in behavior such as decreased appetite, reluctance to move, restlessness, increased panting, or uncharacteristic aggression or withdrawal.
 Some dogs might even seek more attention.
 Your vet can provide a thorough assessment if you suspect something’s wrong.

 Other signs of pain can include changes in posture, such as a hunched back or reluctance to lie down or get up.
 Some dogs become more vocal when in pain, while others become unusually quiet.
 Changes in bathroom habits, such as difficulty posturing to urinate or defecate, can also indicate pain.
 Facial expressions can be telling too—dogs in pain may have a tense facial expression or half-closed eyes.
+Trust your intuition; you know your dog best.

 Question 5: What are some common signs of illness in dogs?